YongYuH/polling-system/README.md

 ```bash
 yarn dev
 ```
+4. the dev server would be running on http://localhost:3000

 # Implementation Description
 * folder structure: each component folder has an `index.tsx` file as the entry point.
 Define section components in the parent folder of section.
 Define reusable components in `components` folder